bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 23°
-- Mostly Clear
+- Partly Cloudy
-- 73% humidity
+- 76% humidity
-- 5 mph wind
+- 6 mph wind
-- 20% cloud cover
+- 53% cloud cover
-- 35 AQI 🟩
+- 34 AQI 🟩
 - About 4.3 inches of snow on the ground
 - 0.18 inches of rain and 0.06 inches of snow expected in the next 48 hours